-Farm safety and health is not, nor will it ever be, a topic that will make the front page of the paper, turn the heads of legislators, or generate an outpouring of public support.
-However, the no fewer than 1500 Indiana farm families who have experienced the loss of a family member since 1970, including the 20 in 2019, know personally the effects these events last a lifetime.
+Farm safety and health are not, nor will they ever be, topics that will make the front page of the paper, turn the heads of legislators, or generate an outpouring of public support.
+However, the no fewer than 1,525 Indiana farm families who have experienced the loss of a family member since 1970, including the 25 in 2020, know personally that the effects of these events last a lifetime.